Kenya Medical Research Institute

 KEMRI has grown over the last 40 years to become a regional leader in human health research.
-The institute currently ranks as one of the leading Centres of excellence in health research both in Africa and globally.
+The institute currently ranks as one of the leading centres of excellence in health research both in Africa and globally.
+During a state visit to the United States in May 2024, where he was hosted by President Joe Biden, President William Ruto highlighted KEMRI as having a positive impact of effective partnership between Kenya and US organisations.